gradle/gradle-build-action/README.md

 The dependency graph snapshot is generated via integration with the [GitHub Dependency Graph Gradle Plugin](https://plugins.gradle.org/plugin/org.gradle.github-dependency-graph-gradle-plugin), and saved as a workflow artifact.
 The generated snapshot files can be submitted either in the same job, or in a subsequent job (in the same or a dependent workflow).

 The generated dependency graph snapshot reports all of the dependencies that were resolved during a bulid execution, and is used by GitHub to generate [Dependabot Alerts](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts) for vulnerable dependencies, as well as to populate the [Dependency Graph insights view](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository#viewing-the-dependency-graph).

+## Enable Dependency Graph generation for a workflow

 You enable GitHub Dependency Graph support by setting the `dependency-graph` action parameter.
 Valid values are: